neurogenomics/EnformerCelltyping/README.md

 for details and related scripts.

-## Reproducing Cell type motif enrichment
+## Reproducing cell type motif enrichment

 Reproducing the cell type motif enrichment analysis from our paper includes predicting across the entire genome for cell types as explained in [using_enformer_celltyping](https://github.com/neurogenomics/EnformerCelltyping/blob/master/using_enformer_celltyping.ipynb).